 Our innovative glycomics platform targets complex cell surface and mucosal interface interactions in diverse clinical ecosystems.
 The mucosal surface provides the body’s natural barrier to infection and damage from outside contaminants and pathogens.

-Our pipeline continues to leverage these successes to develop gastrointestinal and ophthalmic drugs.
-We have also applied our expertise to develop medical device products to improve oral, wound, and sinus health.
+We continue to leverage these successes to develop gastrointestinal, ophthalmic and sinus care drugs.
+We have also applied our expertise to develop medical device products to improve wound healing and reduce infection and scar formation.

 Creative solutions to difficult chemistry problems and unmet medical needs

-Through our highly specialized, robust and predictive technology engine, we solve difficult chemistry problems previously inaccessible to traditional approaches.
+Through our highly specialized, robust and predictive technology engine, Synedgen solves difficult chemistry problems previously inaccessible to traditional approaches.
 We have identified chemical properties required to ultra-purify glycopolymers and designed chemical modifications to make the drugs soluble, active and targeted in the human body.